How to Add Images to PDF in VB .NET

 2. IronPDF Features

-• The IronPDF library supports a variety of inputs for PDF production, including image files, HTML, HTML5, ASPX, and Razor/MVC View.
+• The IronPDF library supports a variety of inputs for PDF production, including image files, HTML5, ASPX, and Razor/MVC View.

 • The library has tools for creating interactive PDF files, finishing and sending interactive forms, dividing PDF files, extracting text and images, text searching, and rasterizing PDF pages to images.